mrkaleArduinoLib/gbj_exponential/README.md

 ## getValue()

 #### Description
-The overloaded method either calculates a new filtered value from the input value, previous stored filtered value, and stored smoothing factor in the class instance object, or returns recently filtered value.
+The overloaded method either calculates a new smoothed value or returns recently smoothed one.
+* The calculation is executed from the input value, previous stored smoothed value, and stored smoothing factor in the class instance object.
-* Right after microcontroller power up or initiating the instance object the very first input value is considered as a previous filtered value, or starting value.
+* Right after initiation either by creating the [instance object](#gbj_exponential) or calling the  method [init()](#init) the very first input value is considered as a previous smoothed value, or starting value.
-* The method without any input parameter returns recently filtered value.
+* The method without any input parameter returns recently smoothed value.
+It is useful if there is no variable used for the smoothed value in an application and the recent value is needed.
+* The method can be used as a "last good value" at external filtering against a valid range of values.

 #### Syntax
     float getValue(float value)
     float getValue()

 #### Parameters
-* **value**: Measured value to be filtered.
+* **value**: Value (sample) to be filtered.
   * *Valid values*: float
   * *Default value*: none

 #### Returns
-Currently or previously filtered value.
+Currently or recently smoothed value.

 [Back to interface](#interface)